tiusty/Cocoon/docs/houseDatabase/houseDatabase.rst

 pull_ygl_images.py

-* This script loads all the YGL images for homes already loaded into our locally databaes
+* This script loads all the YGL images for homes already loaded into our local database